w3c/html-transcript/README.md

 # html-transcript
-A staging point for an editor's draft.
+A staging point for [an editor's draft - **TEMPORARY, UNCOOL URL!!**](http://chaals.github.io/html-transcript/html-transcript-src.html).

 The document is intended as an initial draft for the [HTML Accessibility Task Force](http://www.w3.org/WAI/PF/html-accessibility-tf.html)'s work